 Among the modeling studies sponsored by the W.A.
 Marine Science Institution since its establishment in 2006, were two that investigated the role that ecosystem models could play in an ecosystem-based approach to fisheries management.
 These studies fall within the broader project of WAMSI project 4.3 Trophic interactions an ecosystem modeling for ecosystem based fisheries management, and more specifically within WAMSI subproject 4.3.2 Ecosystem Modeling.
 The studies used models of two very different forms.
-The first of these used qualitative modeling (currently being undertaken by Jeffrey Dambacher and Sarah Metcalf, and which is described below in subsection 6.1.1), while the second (currently being undertaken by Hector Lozano-Montes and Ben Chuwen, and which is described in subsection 6.1.2) involves quantitative modeling of ecosystem function for the Peel-Harvey Estuary, having scientific community agreement on the way forward.
+The first of these used qualitative modeling (currently being undertaken by Jeffrey Dambacher and Sarah Metcalf, and which is described below in subsection 6.1.1), while the second (currently being undertaken by Hector Lozano-Montes and Ben Chuwen, and which is described in subsection 6.1.2) involves quantitative modeling.
+A workshop will be held later in the year to define the best way of moving forward for the latter type of modeling of ecosystem function for the Peel-Harvey Estuary, having scientific community agreement on the way forward.
 There is also a funded PhD program to assess the value of Ecopath/Ecosim in the development of an ecosystem model for the estuary.